GregorR/eyc/OBJECT_MODEL.md

 # Maps

 Maps are stored as JavaScript Maps, with an `id`.
+For serializability, maps store the basic type of their keys and values as strings in the fields `keyType` and `valueType`.
+If the map is actually a set of tuples, then `keyType` is `"-set"` and `valueType` is the tuple type.

 The default map is `null`.
 Map fields in objects are initialized to a new map, not `null`.